digital-blueprint/handbook/docs/relay/production.md

 * `composer dump-env prod` to write out a `.env.local.php` file constructed from the `.env` file and the `.env.local` file.
 This avoids parsing the `.env` files in the future.

-* `php bin/console cache:clear` and `php bin/console cache:warmup` to clear the cache and warm it up again
+* `php bin/console cache:clear` to clear the cache and warm it up again

 * (optional) `php bin/console messenger:stop-workers` in case you have workers running (via supervisor) they need to be stopped, so the next task they